-17. The use of Cameras and Mobile Phones in school
+17. The use of Cameras and Mobile Phones / SMART watches in school

 Parents are not permitted to use mobile phones or the camera facility on their devices within the school buildings.

-Staff are generally not permitted to use mobile phones or camera facility on their devices during the school day.
+Staff are generally not permitted to use mobile phones or camera facility on their devices for personal use during the school day.

 On occasions, when photography is permitted, Parents will be informed.

 SMART watches and mobile phones are not to be used by pupils within school.